Updated on July 12, 2023

 According to local legend, Franz Xaver Kugler invented the radler in June 1922.
 While history can neither confirm nor deny this fact, the story is worth telling.
 As the tale goes, Kugler, an innkeeper in Deisenhofen, Germany, capitalized on the country’s biking craze by creating a trail from nearby Munich to his tavern.
 One beautiful day in June, 13,000 cyclists wound their way to his establishment, looking to quench their thirst.
 Overloaded with thirsty patrons, Kugler quickly began to run out of beer.
 But a stroke of genius saved him.
 Kugler cut his pilsner with overstocked lemon soda.

-While some of these details may seem unbelievable and even though no official records support or refute this narrative, it’s certainly a story worth repeating.
+While some of these details may seem unbelievable, and even though no official records support or refute this narrative, it’s certainly a story worth repeating.

 It’s a testament to the radler that people still go about blending lemonade and lager even today.
-Though this drink is more popular in its homeland of Germany than the United States, it’s appreciated in the land of NEIPAs and pastry sours nonetheless.
+Though this drink is more prevalent in its homeland of Germany than the United States, it’s appreciated in the land of NEIPAs and pastry sours nonetheless.

 After all, why drink a regular lager when you can drink a radler?

 So What’s A Radler, Anyway?

 If the saga of Franz Kugler is too vague, let’s simplify things.
 To make a radler, mix equal parts lager and citrus-flavored soda.
 That’s a radler: half beer, half lemonade (or exchange the lemon for grapefruit), and all delicious.
 That’s all there is to it!
 If you’re enterprising, you can easily make your own radler at home or have your favorite bartender make one for you.
 Or, if you’re lazy, you can buy canned radlers from a brewery.
 Easy peasy lemon (or, again, grapefruit) squeezy.

 Wait, Why Would I Even Bother Mixing Lemonade and Lager?